Timeline

 January 2023

-Phase I of EPISODE Prehospital Stroke Triage Trial Completed
+Pilot Phase of EPISODE Prehospital Stroke Triage Study Completed

 November 2022

-Preliminary Results of EPISODE Prehospital Trial Presented at SVIN
+Preliminary Results of EPISODE Prehospital Study Presented at SVIN

 August 2022

-EPISODE Prehospital Stroke Trial on Stroke Triage Site Expansion to UCSF and CPMC Approved
+EPISODE Prehospital Stroke Study on Stroke Triage Site Expansion to UCSF and CPMC Approved

 June 2022

-Generation 5.0 Harmony Headset Introduced to EPISODE Prehospital Stroke Trial on Stroke Triage
+Generation 5.0 Harmony Headset Introduced to EPISODE Prehospital Stroke Study on Stroke Triage

 January 2022

-EPISODE Prehospital Stroke Trial on Stroke Triage Site Expands to Western Michigan and Kalamazoo
+EPISODE Prehospital Stroke Study on Stroke Triage Site Expands to Western Michigan and Kalamazoo

 October 2021

-Second Generation 5.0 Headset Designed with Enhancements Informed by Episode Trial
+Second Generation 5.0 Headset Designed with Enhancements Informed by User Feedback from Pilot Phase of EPISODE Study

 April 2021

-First Patient Enrolled in EPISODE Prehospital Stroke Trial on Stroke Triage
+First Patient Enrolled in EPISODE Prehospital Stroke Study on Stroke Triage

 March 2021